Olusegun21/HelloMicroverse/README.md

 Feel free to check the [issues page](../../issues/).

 ## Show your support

 Give a ⭐️ if you like this project!

 ## Acknowledgments

-- Hat tip to Microverse for providng this template
+- Microverse
-- Inspiration
-- etc
+- My coding partners